 Here at the West Brom, you’ll find a wide range of mortgages, designed specifically to meet your particular financial circumstances, including competitive fixed and discount variable rate mortgages.
 We can also help you choose the one that feels best for you.

-Fixed rate mortgages - If you want the peace of mind that comes from knowing what your mortgage repayments will be every month, then a fixed rate mortgage could be for you.
-This type of mortgage fixes your interest rate for an agreed period of time and means your rate won’t be affected by changes in the Bank of England Base Rate, whether it goes up or down.
+Fixed rate mortgages - If you want the peace of mind of knowing what your mortgage payments will be every month, then a fixed rate mortgage could be for you.
+This type of mortgage fixes your interest rate for an agreed period of time and means your rate won’t be affected by changes in the Bank of England’s Bank Rate, whether it goes up or down.

 Tracker mortgages - A tracker mortgage follows and tracks movements of another rate.
-This is usually the Bank of England Base Rate.
-As a result, you could benefit from cheaper payments when the Bank Base Rate is low; but you’ll also need to budget for higher mortgage payments should the Bank Base Rate go up.
+This is usually the Bank Rate.
+As a result, you could benefit from cheaper mortgage payments when the Bank Rate is low; but you’ll also need to budget for higher mortgage payments should the Bank Rate go up.

-Variable rate mortgages - There are several types of variable rate mortgages such as standard variable and discount.
-Like tracker mortgages they don’t protect you from future rate increases but they could allow you to benefit from cheaper payments when interest rates are low.
-Standard variable rates are usually set by individual lenders so they might change without the Bank of England Base Rate moving.
-This includes the West Brom but, if we do change our Standard Variable Rate (SVR), we’ll make sure we tell you by writing to you with plenty of notice to let you know if your mortgage payments will be going up or down.
+Variable rate mortgages - There are several types of variable rate mortgages, including standard variable and discount, typically offering a discount for a set period off a lenders standard variable rate.
+They don’t offer protection from future rate increases but you could benefit from cheaper payments when interest rates are low.
+Standard variable rates are usually set by individual lenders, so they might change without the Bank Rate moving.
+If we change our standard variable rate, we’ll write to you with plenty of notice to let you know if your mortgage payments will be going up or down.

-From time to time, the West Brom may withdraw certain types of mortgages or change its range of available mortgages.
+From time to time, the West Brom may launch or withdraw certain types of mortgages and change its product range.